CrossRef/event-data-user-guide/event-data-manual.md

  - When you gathered data for this DOI, e.g from Facebook, which URL did you use to query it?
  - The landing page for a DOI changed.
 At what point did you start using the new URL to query for it?

-**Note:** This Artifact is used by querying Agents such as the Facebok Agent.
+**Note:** This Artifact is used by querying Agents such as the Facebook Agent.
 Other sources may report events for mappings that are not on this list.

-##### Newsfeed List
+##### Newsfeed List {#artifact-newsfeed-list}

 This is a list of RSS and Atom newsfeed URLs.
+It is manually curated.
+Each part file contains a list of URLs that are RSS or Atom Newsfeeds.

+We run the Newsfeed Detector software on our DOI Resolution logs to find websites that refer to DOIs.
+For each website we find, we probe it to try and discover if it has an RSS or Atom newsfeed that we can subscribe to.

-The list is manually curated, and is taken from blogs and blog aggregation services.
-The Artifact Record contains the list of URLs.
-There are no part files.
+The list is manually curated from known blogs and updated every month or two with input from the Newsfeed Detector.

+If you think a newsfeed is missing from the list, please contact eventdata@crossref.org

 ##### Domain List